 Chronic lymphocytic leukemia (CLL) is a slow-growing cancer of the immune system.
 Because it’s slow-growing, many people with CLL won’t need to start treatment for many years after their diagnosis.

-Once the cancer begins to grow, there are many treatment options available that can help people achieve remission.
-This means people can experience long periods of time when there’s no sign of cancer in their body.
+Once the cancer begins to grow, there are many available treatment options that can help people achieve remission.
+This means people can experience long periods of time when there’s no sign of cancer in their bodies.

 While there’s no cure for CLL yet, breakthroughs in the field are on the horizon.

-In stage 0, the lymph nodes, spleen, and liver aren’t enlarged.
+In stage 0, the lymph nodes, spleen, and liver are not enlarged.
 Red blood cell and platelet counts are also near normal.

-High-risk CLL describes patients with stage 3 or stage 4 cancer.
+High risk CLL describes patients with stage 3 or stage 4 cancer.
 This means you may have an enlarged spleen, liver, or lymph nodes.
 Low red blood cell counts are also common.
-In the highest stage, platelet counts will be low as well.
+In the highest stage, platelet counts may be low as well.